munificent/game-programming-patterns/book/prototype.markdown

 <aside name="base">

-The pair of classes here -- `Generator` and `GeneratorFor` -- are so you can have non-templated code that works with a Generator of any type.
-If we only had the templated `GeneratorFor` class, there'd be no way to write code that accepts a "vanilla" generator of any kind of monster.
+The `Generator` class here is so that code that doesn't care what kind of monster a generator creates can just use it and work with pointers to `Monster`.

-`Generator` gives us that single base class that every type-specific generator is derived from.
-Code that doesn't care what kind of monster a generator emits can use that and avoid needing to be templatized itself.
+If we only had the templated class, there would be no single supertype they all shared, so any code that worked with generators of any monster type would itself need to take a template parameter.

 </aside>